markconroy/markie/web/modules/contrib/metatag/README.md

 The Search API integration allows indexing the meta tag values from a meta tag field on an entity bundle.

 ### Limitations

-* Each meta tag must be specified individually, there isn't (currently) a way to add all of them at once.
+- Each meta tag must be specified individually, there isn't (currently) a way to add all of them at once.
-* This may not work with values stored in Schema.org data structures from the Schema.org Metatag module.
+- This may not work with values stored in Schema.org data structures from the Schema.org Metatag module.
-* Changing the global Metatag defaults will not trigger a reindex of the content so this will need to be done separately.
+- Changing the global Metatag defaults will not trigger a reindex of the content so this will need to be done separately.
-* By default meta tags will be added as "string" fields, which will not include them in the keyword search index; their "Type" selection must be specifically set to "Fulltext" in order for the meta tags to be included in the keyword search index, otherwise they will only be useful for doing facets or filters.
+- By default meta tags will be added as "string" fields, which will not include them in the keyword search index; their "Type" selection must be specifically set to "Fulltext" in order for the meta tags to be included in the keyword search index, otherwise they will only be useful for doing facets or filters.

 ### Setup

 To add meta tags to the Search API:

-* Make sure that a Metatag field is present on the entity bundle(s) that are being indexed.
+- Make sure that a Metatag field is present on the entity bundle(s) that are being indexed.
-* In the index configuration, modify the Fields section.
+- In the index configuration, modify the Fields section.
-* Click the "Add fields" button.
+- Click the "Add fields" button.
-* In the "Add fields to index [indexname]" popup, scroll down to find the Metatag field; it will have the name defined in the field's settings.
+- In the "Add fields to index [indexname]" popup, scroll down to find the Metatag field; it will have the name defined in the field's settings.
-* Click the plus `(+)` button beside the field to see which meta tags are available.
+- Click the plus `(+)` button beside the field to see which meta tags are available.
-* Click the "Add" button for the meta tags that are needed.
+- Click the "Add" button for the meta tags that are needed.
-* Click "Done" when all of the meta tags are added.
+- Click "Done" when all of the meta tags are added.
-* Look for the meta tag fields added to the index, change their "type" selector to "Fulltext"; adjust the "Boost" value if desired.
+- Look for the meta tag fields added to the index, change their "type" selector to "Fulltext"; adjust the "Boost" value if desired.
-* Click "Save changes" at the bottom of the Fields admin page.
+- Click "Save changes" at the bottom of the Fields admin page.
-* Reindex the content with the new settings.
+- Reindex the content with the new settings.

-## Alternative option to simplify the content administration experience

-On the settings page (/admin/config/search/metatag/settings) are options to control which meta tag groups are available for each entity bundle.
-This allows e.g. the Favicon meta tags to be available for global configurations but to hide them on entity forms.
+### Note: this is deprecated!

+Note that this specific Search API integration has been deprecated in release 8.x-1.23 and a replacement will be added separately to a future release.

+## Advanced usage

-## Programmatically assign meta tags to an entity
+### Programmatically assign meta tags to an entity

 There are two ways to assign an entity's meta tags in custom module.
 Both scenarios require a "Metatag" field be added to the entity's field settings, the